AG-Systems/MicroProjects/Ideas/readme.md

 A site that has science central.

 A program or site that you input your 2 blackajack cards and determine if you should hold or hit me.
 Maybe you can keep doing it.

+A desktop application that connects orign,steam, and uplay togeather.